AKlaus/DomainResult/README.md

 T Value { get; }
 ```

-It has more than **50 static extension methods** to return a successful or unsuccessful result from the domain method with one of the following types:
+It has **50+ static extension methods** to return a successful or unsuccessful result from the domain method with one of the following types:

 | Returned type        | Returned type wrapped in `Task` |
 | -------------------- | ------------------------------- |